 7] Dialers

-Dialers are relics from a time when modems or ISDN were still used to go online.
-They dialed expensive premium-rates numbers and thus caused your telephone bill to reach astronomic amounts,
+Dialers are relics from a time when modems or ISDN were still used to access the internet.
+They dialed expensive premium-rates numbers and thus caused your telephone bill to reach astronomic amounts, which meant enormous financial damage to you, the poor victim, who did not even know they were there.
+Dialers do not affect ADSL or cable connections, which is why they are mostly considered extinct nowadays.

 8] Backdoor/BOT